Nature path - Kummelön nature reserve

 Categories

-Kummelön is west of Kristinehamn and is perhaps the most popular nature reserve in Värmland.
+Kummelön is located west of Kristinehamn and is perhaps the most popular nature reserve in Värmland.
 The accessible beautiful Southern Swedish grazing lands have been appreciated for a long time by the local population.

-Up until the end of the 19th Century the people on Kummelön gathered together on the weekend after midsummer to celebrate ”Kummel Sunday”.
+Up until the end of the 19th Century the people on Kummelön gathered together on the weekend before midsummer to celebrate ”Kummel Sunday”.
 This was one of the most important festivals in Eastern Värmland.